mrapanu/ClimateTrackr-Server/README.md

 #### Manual Installation:

-1. **Create Network and Volume**:
+1. **Create Network and Volume**

 Before running MySQL container, create a Docker network and volume:

    ```bash
    docker network create climatetrackr-default-network
    docker volume create ct_mysql_data
    ```

-2. **Pull Docker Images or build manually the climatetrackr-server and climatetrackr-client images using Dockerfile from the repository.**:
+2. **Pull Docker Images or build manually the climatetrackr-server and climatetrackr-client images using Dockerfile from the repository**

 Run the following commands to pull the required Docker images:

    ```bash
    docker pull arm64v8/mysql